claryfray/ao3-scraper/README.md

 This produces the frequency of the top 10 fandoms in "Alternate Universe - College", from the top 100 fics sorted by kudos.

 ![Example graph](examples/example.png)

-## Note

-If you know how many pages of results there are you can put that in in order to scrape all possible search results of your query (or put in an impossibly high number - the script will detect if no fics are left), which will produce more accurate results.
-Note that this will take a while to scrape though due to the delay per page.